rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: It's only slightly different (than arrays) but it is different.

-AWB: No, but I do think you should dupicate the whole algorithm.
+AWB: No, but I do think you should duplicate the whole algorithm.

 BT: It is duplicated.